clemiblac/Python_APIs_and_Sentiment_Analysis/README.md

-# Python APIs and sentiment analysis
+# Python APIs and Sentiment analysis
+This project explores
+* Data pulled from the World Bank API
+* Data pulled from weather API
-Exploring sentiment analysis of tweets from twitter and exploring world bank API, weather API and the use og heatmaps and markers with gmaps
+* Creation of heatmaps and markers with gmaps
+* Sentiment analysis of Media related tweets on Twitter